harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/elb-az-down.md

 <details>
 <summary>View the uses of the fault</summary>
 <div>
-This fault breaks the connectivity with the given zones and impacts their delivery.
+This fault breaks the connectivity of an ELB with the given zones and impacts their delivery.
 Detaching the AZ from the load balancer disrupts an application's performance.
 </div>
 </details>